 The opera mostly follows this plot line, with the difference that what triggers Suibhne's madness is that he believes he murdered a childhood friend.
 I'm really excited about playing such a psychologically complex character and having witnessed first-hand the impact of dementia in my grandparents' health and autonomy towards the end of their lives, I really want to try and bring this subject to the stage in a truthful and, hopefully, poignant way.

 Noah's music is absolutely wonderful with a haunting Celtic flavour throughout, bursting into atonal sections when Suibhne has severe episodes of demantia.
 Nevertheless, there's this melancholy throughout, which in Portuguese we'd describe as 'saudade' and which has everything to do with the suffering that the absence of a loved one causes.
 Both on Suibhne who deeply misses his wife and has to daily fight off feelings of hopelessness, and also from his wife Eorann (beautifully sung by Isolde Roxby here) who doesn't know where he is or how he is.
 The score and orchestration perfectly capture this mood and I completely fell in love with it after the first read-through.

-The shows will be at English National Opera's Lilian Baylis House on November 17th and 18th and I'll keep this page updated with more information on tickets and how to attend.
+The shows will be at English National Opera's Lilian Baylis House on November 16th and 17th and tickets can be purchased here.

 For now, I'm really cherishing this incredible and unexpected birthday gift and also looking forward to working closely again with two amazing colleagues and two of my favourite people work with.